AT&T: Our Reiterated View On Its Fundamentals

 Given all factors, we expect AT&T revenue to reach $121,971 mln (-5.6% YoY including WM sales) in 2023 and $123,356 mln (+1.14% YoY) in 2025.

-AT&T's cost structure remains as stable as possible, the company successfully passes the consequences of inflation to the end consumer and does not sag in terms of profitability.
+We believe AT&T’s cost structure remains as stable as possible, and the company successfully passes the consequences of inflation to the end consumer without a drag in terms of profitability.
 We believe the situation will not change in the future since this is the primary goods sector and the cost structure of all communications providers is identical, the industry will target current levels of profitability in its pricing policy.

 In 2023, the management expects the company to generate FCF of at least $16 bn, which we think is quite optimistic given the expected effective income tax rate of 23-24% and the capex being comparable to 2022 levels (~$20 bn).